mikemayer67/pynm/README.md

         kwargs (dict): Keyword arguments passed to the callback function

-    The postitional arguments specified here will be passed to the callback function after to any positional arguments specified when the callback instance was created.
+    The postitional arguments specified here will be passed to the callback function after any positional arguments specified when the callback instance was created.

-    The keyword arguments specified here will be overridden by any keyword argument of the same name are specified when the callback is invoked.
+    The keyword arguments specified here will be overridden by any keyword argument of the same name that are specified when the callback is invoked.
 ```
 #### Examples